msmolyakov/awesome-waves/README.md

 ### Other

 - [Node](https://github.com/wavesplatform/Waves) - Waves Node repository on Github.
-- [Go Node](https://github.com/wavesplatform/gowaves) - Go libraries and tools for Waves blockchain, alternative implementation of Node (work in progress)
+- [Go Node](https://github.com/wavesplatform/gowaves) - Go libraries and tools for Waves blockchain, alternative implementation of Node (work in progress).
 - [Waves Data Service](https://api.wavesplatform.com/v0/docs/#/) - Official data service.
 Simple and convenient way to get data from Waves blockchain.
 - [Token Rating](https://tokenrating.wavesexplorer.com) - Provides a means to rate and aggregate the opinions of the entire Waves community about tokens (projects) issued on the Waves platform.